har-2010/AI_ACT_CO-ISSC/README.md

 Also, you can see all the experiments conducted in [mytest.ipynb](./CO-ISSC/mytest.ipynb) on the two corpora: AI ACT corpus and Computer Science corpora.

-Among these experiments, you can find the content of ecah cluster.
-In addition, for each iteartion setting a stacked hitogram is provided describing the number of terms of each cluster in each class.
-In the following two histograms, one is about the the AI ACT corpus and the second is about the Computer Science corpora.
+Among these experiments, you can find the content of each cluster.
+Additionally, for each iteration setting, a stacked histogram is provided, showing the number of terms from each cluster in each class of the ground truth.
+The two histograms below concern the AI ACT corpus and the Computer Science corpora, respectively.